maiskt/hackathon.github.io/docs/11-Savings.md

 + 1="Yes"
 + 0= "No"

+Notes:

+* This variable is only available for 2016 and 2017.

 ## SAVE_INFML
 Ever saved with informal channels: counts respondents  who have ever saved money with people they trust (e.g., family, friends, neighbors, shopkeepers, money guards, savings collectors) or with a self-help group or cooperative without membership.